-As part of the spooky season and in celebration of the Five Nights at Freddy’s release, we’ll look at a collection of video game movies meant for horror fans and rank them from worst to best.
+With a sequel to Five Nights at Freddy’s in the works and producers inevitably looking to find the next spooky game to adapt, we’ll look at a collection of video game movies meant for horror fans and rank them from worst to best.

 Alone in the Dark